biplab1/dssb_photo_postcardsize/README.md

-# dssb_photo_postcardsize
+# photo_resize
-DSSB Photo resize to postcard size
+Resizing pics using PIL to a desired image size.